deaningraham/MS-Azure-Sentinel/Module 3.md

 Notice the tag IN USE, as the Fusion rule is enabled by default.--->

-## LAB EXERCISE: Create a Microsoft Sentinel Custom Analytics Rule [From Microsofts Training Lab]
+## LAB EXERCISE: Create a Microsoft Sentinel Custom Analytics Rule
+Lab scenario comes from Sentinal Training Guide, but screenshots and work is my own.

 #### Scenario
 A security consultant notifies you about some intelligence they came across, around malicious inbox rule manipulation, based on some threads they read online (like https://www.reddit.com/r/sysadmin/comments/7kyp0a/recent_phishing_attempts_my_experience_and_what/).
 The attack vector they've described seems to be: